hirajanwin/scratchpad/README.md

 # Docker
 [:arrow_heading_up:](#api-overview)

-Simply build with `docker build -t xmysql .` and run with `docker run -p 3000:3000 -d xmysql`
+Simply run with `docker run -p 3000:80 -d markuman/xmysql:0.4.2`

 The best way for testing is to run mysql in a docker container too and create a docker network, so that `xmysql` can access the `mysql` container with a name from docker network.

 1. Create network
     * `docker network create mynet`
 2. Start mysql with docker name `some-mysql` and bind to docker network `mynet`
-    * `docker run --name some-mysql -p 3306:3306 --net mynet -e MYSQL_ROOT_PASSWORD=password -d mysql`
+    * `docker run --name some-mysql -p 3306:3306 --net mynet -e MYSQL_ROOT_PASSWORD=password -d markuman/mysql`
-3. build xmysql container (if not done yet)
-    * `docker build -t xmysql .`
-4. run xmysql and set env variable for `some-mysql` from step 2
+3. run xmysql and set env variable for `some-mysql` from step 2
-    * `docker run -p 3000:3000 -d -e DATABASE_HOST=some-mysql --net mynet xmysql`
+    * `docker run -p 3000:80 -d -e DATABASE_HOST=some-mysql --net mynet markuman/xmysql`

-You can also pass the environment variables to a file and use them as an option with docker like `docker run --env-file ./env.list -p 3000:3000 --net mynet -d xmysql`
+You can also pass the environment variables to a file and use them as an option with docker like `docker run --env-file ./env.list -p 3000:80 --net mynet -d markuman/xmysql`

 environment variables which can be used: